Online Colleges in Arizona

 Arizona is the nation’s leader in online education.

-A report from the NCES found that 48.2% of students in Arizona were enrolled exclusively in distance education courses – that’s 360,835 online only students!
-On top of that, another 16.4% were enrolled in a hybrid of on-campus and online courses.
+A report from the NCES found that 42.5% of students in Arizona were enrolled exclusively in distance education courses.
+On top of that, another 17.6% were enrolled in a hybrid of on-campus and online courses.

 Many of Arizona’s online learners attend University of Phoenix, which is the #1 postsecondary school in the nation in terms of enrollment.
-The NCES reported that in 2014, the University of Phoenix had 195,059 students enrolled in more than 100 degree programs!
+The NCES reported that in 2017, the University of Phoenix had 103,975 students enrolled!
+The school offers online learning opportunities from certificate to doctoral degree in all of the most in-demand fields.

 Arizona State University also boasts a highly respected online program.
-Arizona State offers more than 100 fully online degree programs.
-Undergraduates can choose from 63 majors and 22 minors.
-Graduate students have 47 degree options to consider, and those seeking a certification have 18.
+Arizona State offers more than 200 fully online degree programs.
+U.S. News and World Reports ranks ASU as one of the top online bachelor’s programs.

 The online learning format appeals to a wide variety of learners, including adults returning to college, individuals with medical conditions, those with children, people who need to maintain full-time jobs, and more.
 This format may also appeal to students who want a degree from an Arizona institution but live outside the state.